pavelsaladkou/concordance/README.md

 A text concordance is an alphabetical listing of all distinct words in a piece of text.

 The words are to be stored in an array/vector of 26 binary search trees.
 Part of each node of the BST will have a circular linked list Queue.
-When the concordance is output, the words should be in alphabetical order, and for each word the line numbers will be displayed in ascending order.
+When the concordance is being output, the words should be in alphabetical order, and for each word the line numbers will be displayed in ascending order.

 ##### Output desired: